jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 ## Cognito

 Cognito have a _post authentication hook_ for AWS Lambda to do any action after a login.

+### Cognito User Pools

+After successful authentication, Amazon Cognito returns user pool tokens to your app.
+You can use the tokens to grant your users access to your own server-side resources, or to the Amazon API Gateway.

+Amazon Cognito user pools implement ID, access, and refresh tokens as defined by the OpenID Connect (OIDC) open standard.

+The ID token is a JSON Web Token (JWT) that contains claims about the identity of the authenticated user such as name, email, and phone_number.
+You can use this identity information inside your application.
+The ID token can also be used to authenticate users against your resource servers or server applications.

 ## KMS